Botanical: Sambucus nigra

 The Latin name nigra means ‘black’, and refers to the color of the berries.
 The English term for the tree is not believed to come from the word “old” but from the Anglo Saxon æld, meaning fire, because the hollow stems of the branches were used as bellows to blow air into a fire.

 The flowers are used externally to aid in complexion beauty, tone and soften the skin, and lighten freckles or spots.
-The berry juice made into salve aids burns and scalds .
-Elderberry flowers contain flavenoids and rutin, which are known to improve immune function, particularly in combination with vitamin “C.” The flowers also contain tannins, which account for its traditional use to reduce bleeding, diarrhea, and congestion.
+The elder flower juice made into salve aids burns and scalds .
+Elderberry flowers contain flavonoids and rutin, which are known to improve immune function, particularly in combination with vitamin “C.” The flowers also contain tannins, which account for its traditional use to reduce bleeding, diarrhea, and congestion.

 Elderberries have twice the Vitamin C of oranges and 3 times the anti-oxidants of blueberries.
 They are high in polyphenols and bioflavonoids.
 Use of the elderberry and elderflower is common and widespread in Europe.
 Modern science is now beginning a serious study of the plant’s nutritional properties and uses.